 - Annex III: Module A – Internal production control

 - Annex V: Time-limits for transposition into national law and dates of application of the Directives set out in Part B of Annex V to Directive 2006/95/EC

 The term “electrical equipment” is not defined in the directive.
 It is to be interpreted according to the internationally recognized meaning of this term.
 The definition of electric equipment in the International Electro Technical Vocabulary of IEC (International Electro Technical Commission) is: “item used for such purposes as generation, conversion, transmission, distribution or utilization of electrical energy, such as machines, transformers, switchgear and control gear, measuring instruments, protective devices, wiring material, current-using equipment.”
-“Domestic” plugs and sockets may also be used in commercial or industrial premises for uses which do not require specialized industrial features.

 - Electrical equipment for radiology and medical purposes

-- Electrical parts for lifts
+- Electrical parts for goods and passenger lifts

 - Plugs and socket outlets for domestic use